"Shoplifters Of The World Unite"

 Germany 7" [Line LIS1.00020B]

-The 'proper' German 7" was pressed on clear blue vinyl.
+The 'strictly' German 7" was pressed on clear blue vinyl.
 Just like the European 7" (aka German black vinyl 7") described above, the sleeve is made of thin paper and opens at the top.
 The front artwork is similar, but very slightly different to the UK front artwork.
-It often has a huge round white Pinnacle Imports sticker on it advertising that the record is on coloured vinyl.
-The back differs from the UK back by the addition of Line Records credits and logos.
-It also differs from the back of the European 7" on black vinyl by the absence of a barcode and differently displayed credits, catalogue number and logo.
-The record has classic Line labels, just like the European edition, but the text on it is laid out differently.
+It often has a huge white circular Pinnacle Imports sticker on its front advertising that the record is a limited edition pressed on coloured vinyl.
+The back of the sleeve differs from the back of the UK sleeve by a few details: the UK catalogue number was replaced with the Line Records one and printed in black, the label code was moved to the bottom right corner and also printed in black, the barcode as well as the Rough Trade address above it and the Rough Trade logo next to it were omitted, and Line logos and credits were added at the very bottom.
+It differs from the back of its European counterpart on black vinyl by the absence of a barcode and differently laid out credits, catalogue number and logo.
+The record bears classic Line labels with graph paper motif, just like the European 7", but the text layout was slightly changed, the catalogue number was adapted, the European rights societies STEMRA and BIEM are not credited, and the production is credited to "Morrisey" [sic], Johnny Marr and Stephen Street instead of just Johnny Marr.

 Germany 12" [Line LIEP3.00009]